Wastewater Operator Certification Program

 Groups II - IV and

-In 2021, nearly 40% of the more than 300 wastewater treatment plants in Washington qualified as top-performers.
-Plants are evaluated on permit conditions such as regularly meeting numeric effluent limits, for conducting monitoring, and for reporting data as required.
+Plants are evaluated on individual permit conditions such as regularly meeting numeric effluent limits, for conducting monitoring, and for reporting data as required.
 We recognize these facilities through our award program.
 Many operators proudly display their award plaques to demonstrate their excellence and continued commitment to keeping Washington's lakes, rivers, and streams clean.